 For wedding photography, choose a wedding photographer.

-It is not unusual to have a photographer friend or a family member with a fair amount of general experience, excellent in their own field and happy to take pictures at the wedding.
+It is not unusual to have a photographer friend or a family member with a fair amount of general experience, excellent in their field and happy to take pictures at the wedding.

 However, a wedding is a truly special occasion.
 It is not only a significant day for two people in love, but it also is a dynamic live event with particular challenges for photographers.

-From the bridal preparations in the morning till the disco party after the first dance, decisions have to be made constantly under high pressure for the right settings to suit lighting conditions while not missing key moments.
+From the bridal preparations in the morning to the disco party after the first dance, decisions have to be made constantly under high pressure for the right settings to suit lighting conditions while not missing key moments.

 Anyone documenting a wedding has to be familiar with typical scenarios to follow the story effectively.
 They also have to anticipate and catch the unusual, as these moments make every wedding unique.